Revelation 22:10

 They have added with other books that they claim to be just as important.
 Other

-people have added by adding their own interpretations on top of the scriptures.
+people have added their own interpretations on top of the scriptures.
+We are

-We are supposed to preach and to teach the clear teachings of the scriptures,
+supposed to preach and to teach the clear teachings of the scriptures, not our

 people have added to the scriptures by adding their traditions on top of and in